PurbashaRay/AdventureWorks-Data-visualization-Project/README.md

 ## <u>PROJECT OBJECTIVES</u>

-Apply SQL skills to extract, join, filter, and group data.
+- Apply SQL to extract, join, filter, and aggregate data from relational tables.<br>
-Use Python for data cleaning, transformation, and analysis.
+- Use Python for data cleaning, transformation, and exploratory analysis.<br>
-Explore real business scenarios through the AdventureWorks dataset.
+- Analyze real-world business scenarios using the Microsoft AdventureWorks dataset.<br>
-Generate meaningful insights to support decision-making.
+- Generate actionable insights to support data-driven decision-making.<br>
-Demonstrate end-to-end data analytics capabilities.
+- Demonstrate end-to-end data analytics workflow from data processing to insight generation.<br>

+## <u>Key Business Questions</u>

+The analysis aims to answer the following:

+Q1.
+What are the regional sales in the best performing country?<br> Q2.
+What is the relationship between annual leave taken and bonus? <br>
+Q3.
+What is the relationship between Country and Revenue?  <br>
+Q4.
+What is the relationship between sick leave and Job Title? <br>
+Q5.
+What is the relationship between store trading duration and revenue? <br>
+Q6.
+What is the relationship between the size of the stores, number of employees and revenue? <br>

 ## <u>TOOLS & TECHNOLOGY</u>

-SQL (queries, joins, aggregates, subqueries, CTEs)
+- SQL (queries, joins, aggregates, subqueries, CTEs)<br>

-Python (Pandas, NumPy, Matplotlib/Seaborn for visualizations)
+- Python (Pandas, NumPy, Matplotlib/Seaborn for visualizations)<br>

-AdventureWorks Database (Microsoft SQL Server)
+- AdventureWorks Database (Microsoft SQL Server)<br>
+- SQL Server Management Studio<br>

-VS Code/Jupyter Notebook
+- VS Code/Jupyter Notebook <br>

-Data visualization techniques

 ## <u>CONCLUSION</u>